top of page

 -

 What is your Return and Refund Policy?Returns and exchanges are not accepted.
-Please contact us if you have an issue with your order, and we'll make it right!
+If you have an issue with your order, please contact us at [onourownhomestead@gmail.com](mailto:onourownhomestead@gmail.com), and we'll make it right!

 -